Positively ratioed representations: Background on geodesic currents

 In this section, we obtain an analogous result for sequences of positively ratioed representations as a consequence of Theorem \ref{positively ratioed to geodesic currents}.
 Here, we use the compactness of the space of \emph{projectivized geodesic currents} $\mathcal{PC}(S):=\Cmc(S)/\Rbbb^+$ (Corollary 5 of \cite{Bon2}) to describe the limit points.
 First, we need the following lemma.

 \begin{lem} Let $\nu\in\Cmc(S)$ and $\bar{e}\in\Cmc\Gmc(S')$ be a primitive non-simple curve.
-Then there is some geodesic pair of pants $P\subset S'$ and $e\in\Cmc\Gmc(P)$ so that \begin{itemize} \item $i(e,\nu)\leq i(\bar{e},\nu)$ \item $e$ is primitive and has a unique self-intersection point $p$ \item the three closed geodesics $e_1$, $e_2$ and $e_3$ obtained by performing surgery to $e$ at $p$ in the two different ways specified in Section \ref{surgery and lengths} are the three boundary components of $P$. \end{itemize} \end{lem}
+Then there is some geodesic pair of pants $P\subset S'$ and $e\in\Cmc\Gmc(P)$ so that \begin{itemize} \item $i(e,\nu)\leq i(\bar{e},\nu)$ \item $e$ is primitive and has a unique self-intersection point $p$ \item the three closed geodesics $e_1$, $e_2$ and $e_3$ obtained by performing surgery to $e$ at $p$ in the two different ways specified in Section \ref{surgery and lengths} are the three boundary components of $P$. \item if a curve $c\in \Cmc\Gmc(S')$ intersects $\bar{e}$ transversely, then $c$ intersects $e$ transversely. \end{itemize} \end{lem}

 \begin{proof} Let $q$ be any self intersection point of $\bar{e}$ and let $\bar{e}_1$, $\bar{e}_2$ and $\bar{e}_3$ be the three closed geodesics obtained by performing surgery to $\bar{e}$ at $q$.
 It is clear that the self-intersection numbers of $\bar{e}_1$, $\bar{e}_2$ and $\bar{e}_3$ are less than that of $\bar{e}$.
 Also, Proposition \ref{surgery} implies that $i(\bar{e}_j,\nu)\leq i(\bar{e},\nu)$ for all $j=1,2,3$.
 Suppose that there is some $j_0=1,2,3$ so that $\bar{e}_{j_0}$ is not a multiple of a simple curve.
 Then let $\bar{\bar{e}}$ be the closed geodesic so that $\bar{\bar{e}}=[[\gamma]]$ for some primitive $\gamma\in\Gamma$ with the property that $[[\gamma^k]]=\bar{e}_{j_0}$ for some $k\in\Zbbb$.
 Then $\bar{\bar{e}}$ is primitive, non-simple, has fewer self-intersection points than $\bar{e}$, and $i(\bar{\bar{e}},\nu)\leq i(\bar{e}_{j_0},\nu)\leq i(\bar{e},\nu)$.
 Replace $\bar{e}$ with $\bar{\bar{e}}$.